 Note that the output of a stemmer is not necessarily a valid word; what is important is that words with closely related meaning are converted to the same form, allowing a search to find them.
 For example, both the word “happy” and the word “happiness” are converted to the form “happi”, so if a document contained “happiness”, a search for “happy” would find that document.

-The rules applied by a stemmer are dependent on the language of the text; Xapian includes stemmers for more than a dozen languages (and for some languages there is a choice of stemmers).
+The rules applied by a stemmer are dependent on the language of the text; Xapian includes stemmers for more than a dozen languages (and for some languages there is a choice of stemmers), built using the Snowball language.
+We’d like to add stemmers for more languages - see the Snowball site for information on how to contribute.